DejavuForensics/mELM/README.md

     - **First column**: 1; the sample (row) belongs to the class.
 0; the sample (row) belongs to the counter-class.
     - **Other columns**: input attributes (neurons) referring to features of the target application.
 In this diabetes_train, there are 8 input neurons.
 For example, in the first sample (row), the first neuron has a value of 0.11764700.
 - At the end of learning (training), the ELM neural network will be capable of generalization.
 The ELM will classify the unseen sample as either class (1.0) or counter-class (0.0).
 An unseen sample refers to a sample not presented during training.
+-    In the terminal, use the extreme neural network in didactic repository.
+Here's an example:
+-
 python [melm.py](https://github.com/DejavuForensics/mELM/blob/main/mELM/melm.py) -tr [diabetes_train](https://github.com/DejavuForensics/mELM/blob/main/dataset/classification/diabetes_train) -ts [diabetes_test](https://github.com/DejavuForensics/mELM/blob/main/dataset/classification/diabetes_test)
 -virusNorm -ty 1 -nh 100 -af dilation -v